DaveBackus/Data_Bootcamp_Book/intro.md

 **Don't panic.**  Learning a new language takes some time, it won't happen in a week.

-**Stick with it.** The secret is to stick with it.
-Trust us, it will start to make sense in a couple weeks.
+**Stick with it.** The secret is to keep working.
+Trust us, things will start to make sense in a couple weeks.
 Here's a [great example](https://medium.com/@meandvan/how-i-learned-to-stop-worrying-and-love-the-code-af1a809457c7).
 (How can you not love someone who writes: "How I learned to stop worrying and love the code"?)

 <!--
 **Practice, practice, practice.**  Any time you have something to do with data, try it out in Python.
 Play around, try new things, have fun.
 As you gain experience, you'll find that Python becomes easier.